UK police charge 25-year-old man with lawmaker’s murder

-LONDON (AP) — A man has been charged with murder and preparing acts of terrorism in the stabbing of a Conservative lawmaker who was killed as he met constituents at a church hall last week
+LONDON (AP) — British police charged a man with murder and preparing acts of terrorism Thursday in the stabbing of a Conservative lawmaker who was killed as he met constituents at a church hall last week.

 Authorities say a 25-year-old British man with Somali heritage, Ali Harbi Ali, has been charged in the death of David Amess.
-The case shook a nation accustomed to having face-to-face contact with its leaders.
+The case shook a nation accustomed to having face-to-face contact with its leaders and engaging in vigorous debate on issues of the day.

 “We will submit to the court that this murder has a terrorist connection, namely that it had both religious and ideological motivations,’’ said Nick Price of the Crown Prosecution Service.
 “He has also been charged with the preparation of terrorist acts.”

-The death of Amess, who had served in Parliament for almost 40 years and was knighted by Queen Elizabeth II in 2015, has shocked Britain’s politicians, who pride themselves on being accessible to their constituents.
-It has prompted conversations at the highest levels about how the country protects its leaders and grapples with extremism at home.
+The death of Amess, who had served in Parliament for almost 40 years and was knighted by Queen Elizabeth II in 2015, escalated concerns about security among Britain’s politicians, who pride themselves on being accessible to their constituents.

+A special session of the House of Commons on Monday resounded with appeals to force social media giants to do more to prevent the spread of online hate that has poisoned political discourse.

 The slaying came five years after Labour Party lawmaker Jo Cox was shot and stabbed to death by a far-right extremist.
 Cox was the first British lawmaker to be killed since a peace accord ended large-scale Northern Ireland violence almost 30 years earlier.